worktheclock/replit.github.io/tutorials/graphql-project-part-2.md

-# GraphQL Project: Part 2
+# GraphQL project: part 2

 [Part 1](./graphql-project-part-1) of this project showed us how to set up the initial GraphQL endpoint and create our queries.
 The remaining step is to transform the data into a fully functional website.